cge-tubingens/IDEAL-GENOM-QC/README.md

     "pca": 10.
 ```

 If one wants to change at least one of the default values, please provide the full information in the configuration file.
-In repository can be found the `.JSON` file corresponding to the `cge-comrare-pipeline` default parameters.
+In the repository can be found the `.JSON` file corresponding to the `cge-comrare-pipeline` default parameters.

 ### Paths to project folders